 H.E Major Jessica Alupo (Rtd.)
-The Vice President of the Republic of Uganda this direction to serve the citizenry and eliminate corruption, disease, unemployment, poverty, crime, illiteracy, under- development, among others.
+The Vice President of the Republic of Uganda corruption, disease, unemployment, poverty, crime, illiteracy, under-development, among others.

 The Vice President of the Republic of Uganda, Her Excellency Major Jessica Alupo (Rtd.), adopted a protocol already observed.
 She stated that she was grateful to participate in an event where all arms of Government were represented, with the Judiciary at the center.